kfoofw/bayesian_structural_time_series/analysis/analysis_pm25.md

     <img src=../img/models_compare.png>
 </div>

 Based on that, we will use Model 3 to generate the counterfactual baseline for the Causal Analysis in the next section.
+At the same time, it is worth mentioning that the extra "Quasi-Monthly" seasonality (present in Models 2 and 4) was not incrementally useful compared to the base 52-weekly seasonality (present in Models 1 and 3) which was sufficient.

 ## Causal Analysis of Public Health Emergencies Measures on PM 2.5 Air